dtinit/dtinit.github.io/project.md

 <div class="section" markdown="1">
 <div class="section-text" markdown="1">
-## Why do we need DTP
+## Benefits of DTP
 <div class="mustache">
 </div>
-Users should be in control of their data on the web, part of this is the ability to move their data.
-Currently users can download a copy of their data from most services, but that is only half the battle in terms of moving their data.
-DTP aims make move data between providers significantly easier for users.
+Without DTP, transferring a copy of data from one service to another can be a time consuming process, requiring a user to download a copy of their data to a local device and re-upload it to a new service.
+This can be particularly challenging for mobile-only users, those with limited bandwidth, and in markets where people pay-as-they-go for data usage.
+The data portability tools built on the Data Transfer Project framework remove the need for local device storage and transfer, enabling users to move their data directly between services.
+DTP makes this process easier for companies as well by providing standard data formats and necessary adapters.

 [Learn More]({{site.baseurl}}/why-dtp){: .learn-more}
 </div>